Altinn/altinn-studio-docs/content/app/app-dev-course/modul2/_index.en.md

 {{% expandbold "Code assistance: Calculating age from personal identification number" %}}
 <br>

-The following function can be used to calculate a person's age from their personal identification number:
+You can use the following function to calculate a person's age from their personal identification number:

 ```cs
 private static int CalculateAge(string sosialSecNumber)